autofac/Documentation/docs/advanced/pooled-instances.rst

         }
     }

-When the current :ref:`Lifetime Scope <lifetime-instance-scope-per-lifetime-scope>` ends, the retrieved instance is returned to the pool.
+When the current :ref:`lifetime scope <lifetime-instance-scope-per-lifetime-scope>` ends, the retrieved instance is returned to the pool.

 Resetting Pooled Instances Between Resolves
 -------------------------------------------